Exercises for tinnitus

 See a doctor in case of chronic tinnitus

-Although there are several exercises that can help reduce tinnitus symptoms, chronic tinnitus is a condition that requires a specialized treatment.
+Although there are several exercises that can help reduce tinnitus symptoms, chronic tinnitus is a condition that requires a specialised treatment.
 To find the best treatment based on your hearing needs, it it best to consult a hearing professional or book an appointment at your nearest Amplifon centre.

 Why choose Amplifon?